 Carla holds a Bachelor of Arts degree from the University of Manitoba, is a graduate of several professional and executive development programs, and received the 2010 Prism Award for excellence in coaching.

-Her extensive community service includes serving on the Board of the Victoria Transition House, chairing the Board of the prestigious Woods Homes in Alberta and the Calgary Women’s Emergency Shelter as well as serving as President of the Calgary Association of Professional Coaches, service with the Rotary Club of Calgary, the Calgary Exhibition and Stampede and other boards and community endeavors.
-In addition, she’s served as President of her Strata Association and is currently a member of the Strata Council.
+Her extensive community service includes serving on the Board of the Victoria Transition House, chairing the Board of the prestigious Woods Homes in Alberta and the Calgary Women’s Emergency Shelter, serving as President of the Calgary Association of Professional Coaches, and extensive service with the Rotary Club of Calgary, the Calgary Exhibition and Stampede and other boards and community endeavors.
+In addition, she’s served as President of her Strata Association and as a member of the Strata Council.

-An avid golfer, Carla lives in Esquimalt with her spouse, Larry.
+An avid golfer and cyclist, Carla lives in Esquimalt with her spouse, Larry.

 Penny joined Beacon’s board in 2015, after retiring as Director of Resident Services for the Kiwanis Pavilion, a complex care facility and home for people with dementia.